Late binding: In COM

+The primary advantage of using late binding in COM programming is that one is not required to reference the providing library at compile time.
+This makes the compilation process more resistant to version conflicts, in which the class's v-table may be accidentally modified.
+This is not an issue in just-in-time compilation runtimes such as .NET and Java, because the v-table is created at runtime.

-Late binding in .NET
+In .NET

 In .NET, late binding refers to overriding a virtual method like C++ or implementing an interface.
 The compiler builds virtual tables for every virtual or interface method call which is used at run-time to determine the implementation to execute.

 Also like COM and Java, the Common Language Runtime provides reflection APIs that can make late binding calls.
 The use of these calls varies by language.

 With C# 4, the language also added the "dynamic" pseudo-type.
 This would be used in place of the Object type to indicate that late binding is desired.
 The specific late binding mechanism needed is determined at runtime using the Dynamic Language Runtime as a starting point.

 Visual Basic uses them whenever the variable is of type Object and the compiler directive "Option Strict Off" is in force.
 This is the default setting for a new VB project.
 Prior to version 9, only .NET and COM objects could be late bound.
 With VB 10, this has been extended to DLR-based objects.

-Late binding in Java
+In Java

 There are three definitions for late binding in Java.

 Early documents on Java discussed how classes were not linked together at compile time.
 While types are statically checked at compile time, different implementations for classes could be swapped out just prior to runtime simply by overwriting the class file.
 As long as the new class definition had the same class and method names, the code would still work.
 In this sense it is similar to the traditional definition of late binding.

 Currently, it is popular to use the term late binding in Java programming as a synonym for dynamic dispatch.
 Specifically, this refers to Java's single dispatch mechanism used with virtual methods.

-Finally, Java can use late binding using its reflection APIs and type introspection much in the same way it is done in COM and .NET programming.
-Generally speaking those who only program in Java do not call this late binding.
-Likewise the use of "duck typing" techniques is frowned upon in Java programming, with abstract interfaces used instead.

-Oracle, the current owner of Java, has been known to use the term late binding in the "duck typing" sense when discussing both Java and other languages in the same documentation.